The Ferrari Club of America

 For Ferraris that are at least 30 years old (built in or before September 1996) and have been kept as original as possible.

-It is recognized that most cars have had some repair over the years, and we are looking to see how much care was taken to preserve as much of the original paint or interior as possible.
-Download Preservation Class Guidance (rev 12/15)
+It is recognized that most cars have had some repair over the years.
+We look to see how much care was taken to preserve as much of the original paint or interior as possible.

 Futuro Classico

 Exciting News!
 Our concours day event, Futuro Classico, is evolving.
-This event designed for modern Ferraris (5 years or less) is changing from an evaluation of total originality to a showcase of the latest and greatest examples of our members creative talents, taking full advantage of Ferrari’s Tailor Made Program.
+This event designed for modern Ferraris (5 years or less) is changing from an evaluation of total originality to a showcase of the latest and greatest examples of our members’ creative talents, taking full advantage of Ferrari’s Tailor Made Program.

 Coppa Events